peterkuma/masters-thesis/chapters/04_approximate-solutions-of-rte.md

 From the equation for Malkmus model \eqref{eq:malkmus-model} we can see that the increase of optical depth with absorber amount $u$ is nonlinear.
-This phenomenon is sometimes called *optical saturation*, i.e. absorption by an absorption line can contribute to narrow band optical depth only until substantial fraction of radiation at the wavelength is depleted.
+This phenomenon is sometimes called *optical saturation*, i.e. absorption by an absorption line can contribute to narrow-band optical depth only until substantial fraction of radiation at the wavelength is depleted.
 After that, the radiation no longer contains certain wavelengths and optical depth